bfiroozfard/STUDENT_DEBT-/README.md

-# Student_Debt- Data Visualization Project
+# Student_Debt- Data Visualization -- Group Project

 We  created a dashboard that show the student debt crisis.
 We made interactive  dashboark using HTML, JAVA, Plotly in front end and MongoDB, Flask in the back end.